-- (2) Except for Mr. Noble's stock options with respect to 320,000 shares of Common Stock, all stock options are granted pursuant to the American Equity Investment 1996 Stock Option Plan. - (3) Includes 321,000 shares owned by Mr. Noble, 6,500 shares held in a self-directed retirement plan account and 79,000 shares owned by Twenty Services, Inc. Mr. Noble beneficially owns 53% of Twenty Services, Inc. - (4) Of the 1,562,500 shares beneficially owned by Farm Bureau Life Insurance Company, 623,291 shares are on deposit in a voting trust which has a term of ten years ending on December 31, 2007.
+(2) Except for Mr. Noble's stock options with respect to 320,000 shares of Common Stock, all stock options are granted pursuant to the American Equity Investment 1996 Stock Option Plan.

+(3) Includes 321,000 shares owned by Mr. Noble, 6,500 shares held in a self-directed retirement plan account and 79,000 shares owned by Twenty Services, Inc. Mr. Noble beneficially owns 53% of Twenty Services, Inc.

+(4) Of the 1,562,500 shares beneficially owned by Farm Bureau Life Insurance Company, 623,291 shares are on deposit in a voting trust which has a term of ten years ending on December 31, 2007.
 Under the terms of the voting trust, the voting trustees named therein control all voting rights attributable to the shares deposited in the voting trust, while Farm Bureau Life Insurance Company retains the economic rights to those shares.
 The voting trustees are David J. Noble, David S. Mulcahy and Debra J. Richardson, each of whom is a director or an executive officer of the Company.
 Each of the voting trustees disclaims any beneficial ownership with respect to these shares.
-Farm Bureau Life Insurance Company has a "right of first refusal" to maintain a 20% ownership interest in our issued and outstanding equity securities. - (5) In addition to the shares reflected in this table, Mr. Gerlach and Mr. Reimer each have Deferred Compensation Agreements with us pursuant to which they will receive shares of Common Stock on a deferred payment basis for services rendered during our initial start-up period.
+Farm Bureau Life Insurance Company has a "right of first refusal" to maintain a 20% ownership interest in our issued and outstanding equity securities.

+(5) In addition to the shares reflected in this table, Mr. Gerlach and Mr. Reimer each have Deferred Compensation Agreements with us pursuant to which they will receive shares of Common Stock on a deferred payment basis for services rendered during our initial start-up period.
 Further, Mr. Mulcahy has a Deferred Compensation Agreement with us pursuant to which he will receive shares of Common Stock on a deferred payment basis for consulting services he provided in 1997.
 These shares will be issued only upon the occurrence of certain trigger events, including death, disability, retirement or board of directors action.
-Under their respective Deferred Compensation Agreements, Mr. Gerlach is entitled to receive 8,095 shares; Mr. Reimer is entitled to receive 6,615 shares; and Mr. Mulcahy his entitled to receive 9,375 shares. - (6) Dr. Strickland's ownership includes 18,000 shares held by his children.
+Under their respective Deferred Compensation Agreements, Mr. Gerlach is entitled to receive 8,095 shares; Mr. Reimer is entitled to receive 6,615 shares; and Mr. Mulcahy his entitled to receive 9,375 shares.

+(6) Dr. Strickland's ownership includes 18,000 shares held by his children.
 Mr. Reimer's ownership interest includes 1,000 shares owned by his spouse.
 Mr. Gerlach's ownership interest includes 1,000 shares owned jointly with his spouse.
+Dr. Anderson's ownership includes 7,100 shares owned by his spouse.

+$(7)\ {\rm Mr.}\ {\rm Matovina's\ shares\ are\ held\ in\ a\ self-directed\ retirement\ plan\ account.}$

-Dr. Anderson's ownership includes 7,100 shares owned by his spouse. - $(7) \ \mathrm{Mr.} \ \mathrm{Matovina's} \ \mathrm{shares} \ \mathrm{are} \ \mathrm{held} \ \mathrm{in} \ \mathrm{a} \ \mathrm{self-directed} \ \mathrm{retirement} \ \mathrm{plan} \ \mathrm{account.}$ - (8) Does not include the warrant issued to Sanders Morris Harris (of which Mr. Morris is the chief executive officer) to acquire up to 22.75 units (each consisting of 2,500 shares of common stock and unit warrants to acquire 500 additional shares of common stock) at an exercise price of \$30,000 per unit.
-This warrant expires on April 30, 2000, and the unit warrants to acquire additional shares expire two years from the date of issuance.
+(8) Does not include the warrant issued to Sanders Morris Harris (of which Mr. Morris is the chief executive officer) to acquire up to 68,250 shares at an exercise price of \$12 per share.
+This warrant expires on April 30, 2000.